What You Need to Know About Wolf Spiders

 When Does a Wolf Spider Bite?

-It only bites if provoked.
+Wolf Spiders only bite if provoked.
 After you see it, it will first want to retreat but if you attempt to trap it and it feels threatened, it is likely to strike back for its defense.

 You can dissuade wolf spiders by making changes in the environment of your yard.
 A lawn-cutter is an attractant for not only the wolf spiders but all spiders.
 The wolf spiders use items in the yard as hiding places.
 Therefore, their predators can’t find them.
 The wolf spiders are aware that the bugs which they eat make use of the hiding places too.
 In case you have any items such as old tires, wood piles, toys, stored goods in your yard, move them approximately 20 feet away from the exterior walls.